 Do you have ongoing issues within your business that consume time and resources?
 If you could put some simple systems in place so you and your team could focus on the important task in the business that move it forward, how much more profitable would your business be?

-Bruce from The Systems Mentor can meet with you and your management team to analyse your current business operations and identify the pivot points for you to leverage for improved performance and better outcomes.
+Bruce from The Systems Mentor (also a small business mentor) can meet with you and your management team to analyse your current business operations and identify the pivot points for you to leverage for improved performance and better outcomes.

 "Most of us spend too much time on what is urgent and not enough time on what is important" - Stephen R. Covey

 The benefit of clearly defining these systems is that they remove the risk of people “doing things their way” as they don’t know or can’t remember how it is meant to be done.
 Another benefit is that it is easier to identify areas for improvement (bottlenecks or weak links in the chain), so they can be continuously improved upon.